twanlass/freelancer-playbook/public/_content/book/page.md

 ---
 title: Freelancer Playbook
 ---
-## Consistently finding new freelance gigs is a struggles – _and that's just for mediocre clients with meh budgets._
+## Consistently finding new freelance gigs is a struggle – _and that's just for mediocre clients with meh budgets._

 And as soon as we've completed the project, well, we're back at square one, right?
 Hunting for work, trying to make a decent wage and finding clients that respect us.